chaiandmushrooms/data_engineering/README.md

 I study **8+ hours a day** and follow a structured plan.
 Every day I:

-- Practice Python and SQL
+- Practice Python, SQL and Git
 - Tackle data engineering problems
 - Log progress in this repo